raccoon-lang/raccoon/README.md

     ------

-    You can also get the binaries of the various platform [here](https://github.com/llvm/llvm-project/releases/tag/llvmorg-8.0.1)
+    You can also get the binaries for various platforms [here](https://github.com/llvm/llvm-project/releases/tag/llvmorg-8.0.1)
     </p>
     </details>